CartoDB/cartodb/doc/API.md

 ```
 <div class="margin20"></div>

-##### cartodb.Vis.getLayers()
+##### cartodb.Vis.getOverlays()
-Return an array of layers in the map.
-The first is the base layer.
+Returns a list of overlays currently on the screen (see overlays description).

-##### cartodb.Vis.addOverlay(options)
+##### cartodb.Vis.getNativeMap ()
-Add an overlay to the map, these are the overlays you can add: zoom, tooltip, infobox.

-###### RETURNS
-An overlay object, depending on the options.type different object will be returned, see cartodb.vis.Overlays.
+Returns the native map object being used.
+It can be google.maps.Map or L.Map depending on the provider you setup in the UI.

 ##### cartodb.vis.Overlays
 An overlay is a control shown on top of the map.